 Dr Mikao Usui page 2

-Dr Hayashi opened a clinic in Tokyo near the imperial palace.
-It consisted of eight beds in a large room.
-Two practitioners per patient.
-One would treat the head and the other would be on the right treating the stomach area, then both would treat the patient’s back.
-The practitioners all worked here doing healings.
-They would also go to homes of sick people for house calls.
+Dr Hayashi opened a clinic in Tokyo near the Imperial Palace.
+It consisted of eight beds in a large room with two practitioners per patient.
+One practitioner would treat the head, the other would stand on the right treating the stomach area, then both would treat the patient’s back.
+The practitioners all worked here carrying out healings.
+They would also go to the homes of sick people for house calls.
 It was during this time that they created and established the standard hand positions, the system of the three Reiki degrees and their initiation procedures.

-Mrs Hawayo Takata was born in Hawaii, on Kauai, on Christmas Eve 1900 of Japanese descent.
+Mrs Hawayo Takata was born on Kaui, Hawaii, on Christmas Eve 1900.
+She was of Japanese descent.
 Her parents were Japanese immigrants and her father worked in the sugar cane fields.
 She eventually married the bookkeeper of the plantation where she was employed.
 His name was Saichi Takata and they had two daughters.
-In October of 1930, Saichi died at the age of 34, leaving Mrs Takata to raise their 2 children, after five years she developed abdominal pains, a lung condition and had a nervous breakdown.
+In October of 1930, Saichi died at the age of 34, leaving Mrs Takata to raise their 2 children.
+After five years she developed abdominal pains, a lung condition and had a nervous breakdown.
 Soon after this one of her sisters died.
-She went to Japan to visit her family there, and inform them of the death of her sister.
-While there she became very sick and was in hospital.
-The doctors where going to operate, and as she was being prepared she kept hearing a voice saying “ Operation not necessary “ .
-Eventually she jumped off the table asking “is there another way” The doctors had a sister who had been cured of dysentery at the Dr Hayashi’s clinic and suggested to Mrs Takata she talk with his sister.
-The sister brought Mrs Takata to the clinic and her treatment there began.
-She received daily treatments of Reiki from two Reiki practitioners and got progressively better.
-In four months she was healed completely.
-She was so impressed that she wanted to learn Reiki herself but was told Reiki was Japanese and it was intended to stay in Japan and that it could not be taught to an outsider.
+She went to Japan to visit her family and inform them of the death of her sister.
+Whilst there she became extremely sick and was admitted to hospital.
+The Doctors where going to operate and as she was being prepared she kept hearing a voice saying ‘Operation not necessary’.
+Eventually she jumped off the table asking, ‘is there another way’.
+The Doctors had a sister who had been cured of dysentery at Dr Hayashi’s clinic and suggested to Mrs Takata that she talk with his sister.
+She brought Mrs Takata to the clinic and her treatment began.
+She received daily treatments of Reiki from two Reiki practitioners and became progressively better.
+In four months, she was healed completely.
+She was so impressed that she wanted to learn Reiki herself but was told that as Reiki was Japanese it was intended to remain in Japan and as such it could not be taught to an outsider.

-Through the good graces of her doctor , Mrs Takata was able to persuade Dr Hayashi to train her in Reiki.
+Through the good grace of her Doctor, Mrs Takata was able to persuade Dr Hayashi to train her in Reiki.
 In 1936 Mrs Takata received her 1st Degree Reiki.
 A further year of working and training with Dr Hayashi brought her to the 2nd Degree Reiki.
 Mrs Takata returned to Hawaii in 1973 and was soon followed by Dr Hayashi.
-Dr Hayashi came to Hawaii for a speaking tour to promote Reiki.
-During this time he trained Mrs. Takata to teach Reiki, thus making her what we now would call a Reiki Master.
+Dr Hayashi travelled to Hawaii to promote Reiki on a speaking tour.
+During this time, he trained Mrs Takata to teach Reiki, thus making her what we now call a ‘Reiki Master’.
 She was the 13th and last Reiki Master he initiated.
-Mrs. Takata continued using and teaching Reiki.
-Eventually she moved to California, using and teaching Reiki there as well.
-She did not teach other masters until 1975, and before her own death in 1980 she trained 22 Reiki Masters.
-Mrs Takata’s 22 Masters
+Mrs Takata continued practising and teaching Reiki.
+Eventually she moved to California practising and teaching Reiki there.
+She did not teach other Masters’ until 1975 and before her own death in 1980, she trained 22 Reiki Masters.